Eptagone/Vite.AspNetCore/src/Vite.AspNetCore/README.md

 The middleware will proxy all requests to the Vite Development Server.
 You won't need alternative paths for images or other resources from your public assets. 🙀🙀🙀

+To enable the middleware, pass `true` to the `UseViteDevelopmentServer()` method.

 > **Note:** The order of the middlewares is important!
-Put the `UseViteDevMiddleware()` call in a position according to your needs.
+Put the `UseViteDevelopmentServer(true)` call in a position according to your needs.
 Otherwise, your assets will not be served as expected.

 ### The Vite Manifest